Barszcz is borscht. And borscht is борщ. And probably some other names. We are going with barszcz here. You got me?

 I have been thinking about making barszcz all winter.
 I have an awesome cold barszcz recipe here.
 The kind I made below is a winter soup to me, it’s rich and hearty.
 Polish barszcz is a clear broth most of the time, but I like having some more substance, something like the Ukrainian’s do but still simple.

-a couple of fresh small beets
+a couple of fresh small beets, skin on

 1 tbsp sea salt

 a couple of garlic cloves

 stale naturally leavened bread – rye is best (optional)